karanbir-singh001/lol-shell/README.md

 # lol-shell
-This shell is just for troll users
+This shell is just to troll users for fun
 USAGE:- gcc shell.c -o shell